cmse822/project-2-pi-by-mpi-team5-1/REPORT.md

 becomes larger as we increase the amount of darts.

 - Q7
 We generated plots for the absolute error v darts number for different number of nodes.
-The plots we get seem to be consistent with part 6.
+The plots we get seem to be consistent with part 5.

+The interesting output here is that for almost all the different nodes, when we increase number of prossecors to 8 the absolute error decreases but then goes up again for 16, which is also consistent with what we expected.

 ![q7_intel18_1](Part4/Intel18-1-question7.png)
 ![q7_intel18_4](Part4/Intel18-4-question7.png)
 ![q7_intel18_8](Part4/Intel18-8-question7.png)